 4. Action stage: Creating (loyal) Customers

 When you succeed in lead generation and nurturing your clients, it’s time to convert your leads into paying customers.
-At this point in your email marketing customer journey, you have hopefully built enough brand trust and showed enough value that your subscribers are ready to commit.
+At this point in your email marketing customer journey, you have hopefully built enough brand trust and shown enough value that your subscribers are ready to commit.

 There are a lot of different email marketing strategies you can use at this stage to try and trigger a conversion.

 In the B2C space, brands like to send limited-time offers to create a sense of emergency.
 You can create emergency-based offers.
-For example, here is the last day offers from Express:
+For example, here is the last-day offers from Express: